tassalor1/Digit_Recognition/README.md

 **Back-end**: A lightweight Flask server that serves the model and handles requests from the front-end.
 The server loads the trained CNN model and exposes an API for receiving digit images from the front-end.
 Upon receiving an image, the server preprocesses it and feeds it to the CNN model for prediction.
 The predicted digit is then sent back to the front-end to be displayed to the user.

 ## **Tech Stack, Algorithms, and Libraries**
-The project utilizes a range of technologies, algorithms, and libraries to achieve its objectives:
+The project utilises a range of technologies, algorithms, and libraries to achieve its objectives:

 ## **Tech Stack**
 * **Front-end**: HTML, CSS, and JavaScript

-* **Back-end**: Flask (Python web framework)
+* **Back-end**: Flask

 * **Deep Learning**: Python, TensorFlow and Keras